[HISTORY: Adopted by the Mayor and Council of the Borough of Westwood 7-16-2019 by Ord. No. 19-9. Amendments noted where applicable.]

-- A grant of relief from the requirements of this chapter which permits construction in a manner that would otherwise be prohibited by this chapter.
+- A grant of relief from the requirements of this chapter that permits construction in a manner that would otherwise be prohibited by this chapter.

-This chapter shall apply to all areas of special flood hazard within the jurisdiction of the Borough of Westwood.
+This chapter shall apply to all areas of special flood hazards within the jurisdiction of the Borough of Westwood, Bergen County, New Jersey.

-No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
+No structure or land shall hereafter be constructed, relocated to, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
 Violation of the provisions of this chapter by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
-Any person who violates this chapter or fails to comply with any of its requirements shall be punishable as provided in Chapter 1, General Provisions, Article III, General Penalty, of the Code of the Borough of Westwood for each violation and, in addition, shall pay all costs and expenses involved in the case.
+Any person who violates this chapter or fails to comply with any of its requirements shall be punishable as provided in Chapter 1, General Provisions, Article III, General Penalty, of the Code of the Borough of Westwood for each violation, and in addition shall pay all costs and expenses involved in the case.
 Nothing herein contained shall prevent the Borough of Westwood from taking such other lawful action as is necessary to prevent or remedy any violation.